 I woke up this morning, snagged a cup of Joe, and stepped outside.
-I love to stand on my front porch, feel the cool breeze (for now), and just soak in the moment.
+I love to stand on my front porch, feel the cool breeze, and just soak in the moment.
 The sun breaks through these two ginormous oak trees right in front of me.
 It’s like God’s way of saying, “Good Morning.”
 I walked inside, flipped on the stereo, and stepped back outside.

 This moment brought back memories of McDade.

 This pier is where I stood and worshiped God.
 This picture was taken on a crisp, and frosty morning, but that didn’t stop me from going down there.
 I still remember the warmth of my feet, breaking through the frost, as I jumped up and down, and danced around.
 That pier was completely thawed by the time I was done, and so was my heart.

 The wooden spool is where I sat my coffee, and laid my phone, which was playing the music to worship Him.
 I miss that pier.
 My heart was longing for that feeling this morning, but all I have now is a front porch.
 Plus, there is a road in front of my house!

 I still live out in the country, but since we moved to this little farmhouse in Dale, I haven’t enjoyed that outside ‘praise and worship’ moment.
 This morning, I could feel, and hear the music coming through the screen door, as I stood on the porch.
 Instinctively, my feet started bouncing to the beat.

 My heart began to swell, and it felt like mild electrical waves flushing through my veins.
 I had goosebumps from head to toe, and it’s just the most exhilarating feeling ever!

 I heard a car coming, so I withdrew.